Why Does a Mother Start A Potato Chip Company?

 The potato chip industry abandoned highly saturated tropical oils in favor of inexpensive polyunsaturated vegetable oils many decades ago.
 The reasons behind this are varied and complex.
 Economics, political influence, faulty nutritional science: all played an important role.
 But years of new evidence based on balanced nutritional science are implicating polyunsaturated vegetable oils as health antagonists when they are heated, pressed under high pressure, and oxidized by the modern, chemical-intensive vegetable oil manufacturing process.
 The most infamous of all the polyunsaturated oils – ‘trans’ fats – being one of the derivatives of the vegetable oil manufacturing process.

 As you might imagine, lipid chemistry – the study of fats – is a highly complex science.
 But researchers and authors like Dr. Mary Enig, Gary Taubes, Dr. Bruce Fife and nearly the entire Paleo and Weston A. Price communities have come to the conclusion that healthy, traditional fats like lard, tallow, and coconut oil are not at all the demons they are made out to be, that they constitute an important and, in certain respects, essential component of a healthy diet.
 And, further, that the overconsumption of processed polyunsaturated vegetable oils – particularly ‘omega 6’ fatty acids – might well constitute a misunderstood health risk.

-All of the above is a roundabout way of telling you that we are a company and a mission: our goal is to make clean, simple products with as much of these nutrient-dense fats as we can in a great tasting and convenient form while spreading the word that ancestral fats are a critically important part of a balanced diet.
+We are a company and a mission: our goal is to make clean, simple products with as much of these nutrient-dense fats as we can in a great tasting and convenient form while spreading the word that ancestral fats are a critically important part of a balanced diet.